Measurement of a spin-1 system: Weak measurement limit

-Finally, let us assume that it is admissible to make a Taylor expansion of $\omega/\P_f$, which is the case when $|A_w|$ and $B_w$ are not too large, i.e. when the preparation and the postselection have not too small an overlap $\omega=\Tr(E_f\rho_i)$.
-Then, we recover the formula due to Josza \cite{Jozsa2007},
+Finally, let us assume that it is admissible to make a Taylor expansion of $\omega/\P_{f}$, which is the case when $|A_{w}|$ and $B_{w}$ are not too large, i.e. when the preparation and the post--selection have not too small an overlap $\omega=\Tr(E_{f}\rho_{i})$.
+Then, we recover the formula due to Jozsa \cite{Jozsa2007},